 Three Sections of the Cash Flow Statement

 Before we discuss the purpose of a cash flow statement, let’s first talk about what it is.
 The three sections of the cash flow statement are operating, investing, and financing.
-There are two methods to use when preparing your cash flow statement, the direct method, and the indirect method.
+There are two methods to use when preparing your cash flow statement: direct and indirect.

-The cash flow statement is a summary of the transactions that affected cash or cash equivalents (i.e., Accounts Receivable) in a particular period.
+The cash flow statement summarizes the transactions that affected cash or cash equivalents (i.e., Accounts Receivable) in a particular period.
 In other words, it is a summary of all the cash payments and the cash receipts that occurred during the month, quarter, or year for business.